Using rocprofv3#

 • PFTrace (Perfetto trace for visualization with Perfetto)

-You can specify the output format using the --output-format command-line option.
 Format selection is case-insensitive and multiple output formats are supported.
-For example: --output-format json enables JSON output exclusively whereas --output-format csv json pftrace otf2 enables all four output formats for the run.
+While --output-format json exclusively enables JSON output, --output-format csv json pftrace otf2 enables all four output formats for the run.

 Note